Changemakers

 An international database highlighting Black artists, labels and creatives.
 This crowd-sourced database provides an easy way to search, filter and directly support the creative output of Black artists globally, via their online profiles.

-Black Music Summit is an annual event that celebrates the rich cultural heritage of music of black origin and its contributions to the music industry.
-Over 4 days in the heart of Ibiza, the summit will bring together industry professionals, the next generation, and music lovers to engage with hot-topic keynote speakers and interactive workshops – all made complete with live performances and club nights.
-The Summit is designed to bridge the gap and tackle the issues with racism and diversity in the industry whilst celebrating and platforming black talent.
+Black Music Summit was an annual event celebrating the rich cultural heritage of music of black origin and its contributions to the music industry.
+The summit was bringing together industry professionals, music lovers, keynote speakers, live performers – all designed to bridge the gap and tackle the issues with racism and diversity in the industry whilst celebrating and platforming black talent

 Connect’Her is a platform accessible free of charge for everyone.
 The aim is to promote connections, mutual help and artistic synergies within the French female electronic music scene.
 You can look for female artists, collectives and there is a media section dedicated to female artists and DJs news.